Shortly before the age of four, Jason* spoke his first words. And not just a word here and there, but three-word sentences.

 With regular dedication to the diet, Crystal finds that her son can occasionally have non-compliant foods without a setback, such as pizza or cake at a birthday party.

 SCD has changed their life in other ways too.
-A few years ago, Ammon’s father was diagnosed with an autoimmune disorder and also became zealous about the diet.
+A few years ago, Jason’s father was diagnosed with an autoimmune disorder and also became zealous about the diet.

 “He’s the craziest of us all about his diet because he knows what optimal feels like,” Crystal says.
 “He feels reduced inflammation and fatigue.”